All articles

 ⚠️ Quebec and Manitoba Residents: Home cultivation of cannabis remains prohibited under provincial law regardless of the federal Cannabis Act.
 Growing from any seed bank's stock in these provinces — including Crop King — carries real legal exposure.
 The seed bank's checkout may not block your postal code.
 That's on you to know.

-Germination was counted as successful when a seedling produced its first set of true leaves by Day 10.
-Any seed that produced a taproot but failed to surface was logged separately as a "partial sprout" — neither a full success nor a straight failure.
+Germination is widely counted as successful when a seedling produces its first set of true leaves by Day 10.
+Seeds that produce a taproot but fail to surface are typically logged separately as "partial sprouts" — neither a full success nor a straight failure.

-Crop King Seeds — Our 72-Seed Germination Results by Batch
+Crop King Seeds — Aggregated Buyer Germination Reports by Region

 Crop King's Advertised Guarantee